QNNAKWUE/e-commerce-store/README.md

-“Amazon Store” to demonstrate RESTful Services using NodeJS
+"An Online Store” to demonstrate RESTful Services using NodeJS

 Introduction